rtous/edcav/spark/README_A2.md

 	root@813847d78b39:/# apt-get install -y openjdk-8-jre
 	root@813847d78b39:/# apt-get install -y wget

+You can then jump to section 3.

-### A1.2 Windows direct installation
+### A1.2 Direct installation (without Docker)

+#### Linux, Mac and WSL users

+If you prefer to just install everything in your OS let's first ensure that you have the required dependencies (Java 8, Python, numpy):

+	$ java –version
+	$ python -V
+	$ python
+	>>> import numpy

+Then you can jump to section 3.

+#### Windows users

+Running Spark on Windows is slightly more difficult.
 First you need to be sure that you meet the following dependencies (we don't provide help for that):

 1. Java 6 or higher
 2. Python 2.7 or higher